Laverne & Shirley: Music

 The theme song from the series ("Making Our Dreams Come True" as performed by Cyndi Grecco) was released as a single from Cyndi's LP by the same name and became a radio favorite, becoming a top-30 American hit in 1976.

 In 1976, Penny Marshall and Cindy Williams released an album, performed in character, titled Laverne & Shirley Sing, which contained some original songs along with some 1950s and 1960s standards.
 The album was originally released on Atlantic Records.
 On November 11, 2003, Collector's Choice released it on CD.
-The single Sixteen Reasons reached #72 in Canada.
+The single "Sixteen Reasons" reached #72 in Canada.

-In 1979, Michael McKean and David Lander followed suit with the album Lenny and the Squigtones, also performed in character, featuring mainly original songs penned by McKean.
+In 1979, Michael McKean and David Lander followed suit with the album Lenny and the Squigtones, also performed in character, featuring original songs (and some spoken material) penned by McKean and Lander.
+Several new characters were introduced on this album as band members, including future Spinal Tap character Nigel Tufnel, portrayed by Christopher Guest.
 The album was released on Casablanca Records.

 In July 1979, McKean and Lander also appeared together (in character) on American Bandstand performing the song "King of the Cars", the single released from their Lenny and the Squigtones album.
-They also performed "Love Is A Terrible Thing", another song from the album.
+They also performed "Love Is a Terrible Thing", another song from the album.

 In 1980, Romina Power (of Al Bano and Romina Power fame) recorded a separate theme tune for the show when it was introduced to the Italian market.
 The track, simply titled "Laverne & Shirley", featured verses in English and Italian.
 Released as a single in the same year, the track failed to chart.